 Moreover, I also designed a special canvas pouch for this collection, that you can personalise and paint on whatever way you like!
 This is to ensure that your brushes are well-protected and easy to carry when travelling around.
 It also has a little pocket in the case where you can insert small papers, rubber and pencils for practice.

 How Do I Clean and Treat My Watercolour Paint Brushes?

-We’ve said it before and we will say it again: a few good brushes can indeed last you a lifetime.
+I’ve said it before and I will say it again: a few good brushes can indeed last you a lifetime.
 Take great care of it and it will be a useful and loyal friend.
 Treasure it and you can even pass it on to the next generation!

 Here are a few things to remember when it comes to brush care:

 - Use your watercolour brushes only for watercolour.
 Do not use them for oils and acrylics.